afide26/react-resume/README.md

 ---

 The site was built using AngularJS, CSS and Vanilla Javascript.
-I have recently updated the site to show my updated portfolio and current skillset for review and consideration of future employers.
+I have recently updated the site to show my most recent portfolio and current skillset for review and consideration of future employers.

 The link can be found at [AF Resume](https://afide26.github.io/afresume)

 ---